 Half of my shopping is for gifting so it is great user experience to remember multiple shipping addresses.

 Sites must accept all major credit cards and payment portals like Paypal, for user convenience.

 13. Sales and discounts

 I love good value.
-So I do appreciate a promotion or better, a discount just for me!
+So I do appreciate a promotion or, better, a discount just for me!
 Appreciating my repeat patronage creates positive shopping emotions.
-But don’t expect me to remember that promotion code, membership number or other details.
-I am just two clicks away from completing my purchase.
+But don’t expect me to remember that promotion code, membership no. or other details.
+I am just 2 clicks away from completing my purchase.
 Besides, don’t you know everything about me already?
 Come on, just give me the discount already.

 14. Uncluttered editable cart

-After 18 pages, I typically end up with 4-6 items.
+After 18 pgs, I typically end up with 4 to 6 items.
 Sometimes the total sum exceeds my budget, which is about $400 to avoid GST.
 I like it when sites allow me to edit the items in card during checkout.
 Changing sizes, quantity or moving items to my wish list (and wait for a sale) are great features!

 15. Wrapping options

-A few Christmas ago, I completed my shopping on Amazon and my friends all receive their gifts in brown paper boxes.
-A year later, gift-wrapping options are included and I believe my recipients much happier since.
+A few Christmas ago, I completed my shopping on Amazon and my friends all received their gifts in brown paper boxes.
+A year later, gift-wrapping options are included and I believe my recipients were much happier since.

 Here you go, my current favourite eCommerce features.
 As eCommerce innovates, they create better features and consumers will certainly have increased expectations.
 Shopping online can be so multi-sensory and I look forward to being spoilt for choice!